Alzheimer’s Care Services

 Alzheimer’s can cause difficulties not only for the person who has dementia but also those close to them.
 If you recognise that a family member has developed symptoms or is finding tasks are becoming a challenge, encourage them to consult their GP.

-If you would like to book a session with a Dementia Friends Champion, please contact us for more information.
+If you are based in Guildford and Farnham and would like to book a session with a Dementia Friends Champion, please contact us for more information.

 What is the difference between dementia and Alzheimer's?

-In short, Alzheimer’s is a specific type of dementia.
+In short, Alzheimer’s is a singular type of dementia.

 Whereas Alzheimer’s disease is a specific medical condition that disrupts the brain’s nerve endings and how they communicate with one another.

 There are many stages of dementia with different symptoms associated with each.
-Those with Alzheimer’s will also experience various stages of the progressive disease.
+People with Alzheimer’s will also experience various stages of the progressive disease.

 How long does each stage of Alzheimer's last?